denoland/manual/tools/formatter.md

 - `--options-indent-width` - The number of characters for an indent.
 Defaults to 2.

+- `--options-no-semicolons` - To not use semicolons except where necessary.

 - `--options-single-quote` - Whether to use single quote.
 Defaults to false (using double quote).